Packing & Storing Fragile Items

 Once your boxes are filled, mark them as fragile so they will be handled with care.
 Avoid stacking boxes on top of ones containing fragile items.
 If need be, make sure they are light to avoid any damage.

+We hope you found these tips on how to store fragile items helpful!
 For more packing and storing tips, sign up for our once-monthly blog newsletter!